aman-mahajan/dragons-of-mugloar/backend/README.md

 Bot for the Dragons of Mugloar API.
 Plays until lives run out.

+## Prerequisites

+You need to have [Node.js](https://nodejs.org/en/download/) installed.
+Node includes npm as its default package manager.

 ## Run

-To run the project, you need to run these two commands:
+Clone the project and cd into this folder.
+Commands to run the application

     npm install

+    # play one game
     npm start
+    # play N games back to back
-    npm start -- --games=N  => when you want to run multiple games back to back
+    npm start -- --games=N

+## Test
+    npm test

 ## How ads are picked